apache/superset/docs/security.rst

 limit a table subset to empty.
 For example, the filters ``client_id=4`` and and ``client_id=5``, applied to a role, will result in users of that role having ``client_id=4 AND client_id=5`` added to their query, which can never be true.

+Supported Authentication Types
+""""""""""""""""""""""""""""""
+Superset has been written on top of `Flask-AppBuilder <https://flask-appbuilder.readthedocs.io/en/latest/>`_, So it uses the Authentication Types that Flask-ApBuilder.
+Fore more detail please follow this link:
+`Supported Authentication Types on Flask-AppBuilder <https://flask-appbuilder.readthedocs.io/en/latest/security.html#supported-authentication-types>`_